30 January 2020

-The UK was set to leave the EU following the referendum in 2016, however the departure date has been delayed.
+The UK was set to leave the EU following the referendum in 2016, however the departure date has been delayed several times.

 As the UK’s Market Leader in Veterinary wholesaling and distribution we take our role very seriously in supporting continuity of supply during any post Brexit changes and we have been monitoring the situation closely as I’m sure other companies are too.
 We started to assess plans and actions well in advance of the original proposed date, which was March this year.